wncc/WnCC/_soc_projects/12-aws-pardy.markdown

 ---
-layout: project
+layout: soc-project
 image: /images/video.png
 title: Video Streaming
 mentor: "Shubham Bhartiya"
-categories: projects
+category: Development
-weight: 100
+weight: 30
 ---

 Using a camera module with arduno nano to live stream a particular area using AWS.